 In addition to the Title IX and Sexual Harassment Prevention mentioned below, CA's receive education on crisis management and response, substance use, and QPR (Mental Health, First Aid and Suicide Prevention) training.
-The professional staff also train on administering Narcan.
+The Community Advisors also trained on administering Narcan.